AlexBarcus95/LapSim/README.md

 # LapSim
-Lap-time simulation in an optimal control optimisation framework
+Lap-time simulation with an optimal control optimisation formulation